zompiexx/BecomingMinds/docs/architecture_overview.md

 - **SillyTavern** — the lived world
 - **Brain** — the cognitive substrate

 SillyTavern is UI driven, whereas Brain is backend driven and can operate even without a UI connected.
-Brain builds upon many of the symbolic scaffolding concepts utilised in SillyTavern, and enforces there implementation in code.
+Brain builds upon many of the symbolic scaffolding concepts utilised in SillyTavern, and enforces their implementation in code.

 ---